Hall of Famer

 Doug Pfeiffer

-Doug Pfeiffer remained at the Snow Summit resort for 10-years, coaching many young aspiring ski racers several of whom went on to become members of the United States National and Olympic ski teams.
-He changed the direction of career completely in 1963, when he became national editor of the influential “Skiing” magazine and three years later, editor-in-chief of “Skiing” and three associated ski publications.
-He was a prolific writer, many of his articles controversial, but such was his influence that the changes he advocated eventually happened for the greater good of the sport.
-Under his leadership, the circulation of “Skiing” increased from 100,000 to 480,000, his ideas and readership extended around the world.
+Doug remained at the Snow Summit resort for 10 years, coaching many young aspiring ski racers, several of whom went on to become members of the U.S. national and olympic ski teams.
+He changed career direction completely in 1963, when he became national editor of the influential Skiing magazine and three years later, editor-in-chief, along with three associated ski publications.
+He was a prolific writer – many of his articles controversial – but his influence led to changes that he advocated for, all for the greater good of the sport.
+Under his leadership, the circulation of Skiing increased from 100,000 to 480,000.

-A passionate and tireless advocate of the sport, he innovatively promoted its values in many ways, from radio (conducting open-ended interviews distributed to almost 500 radio stations), to publicizing the sport in a television series of “how to ski” programs, and as a featured speaker at annual ski show events throughout the United States.
+A passionate and tireless advocate of the sport, Doug was an innovator, from open-ended radio interviews distributed to nearly 500 radio stations, to publicizing the sport in a television series of “how to ski” programs, and as a featured speaker at annual ski show events throughout the United States.
 By 1972, he was so well recognized that he was chosen to commentate on the popular and nationally televised “Killy Challenge” series.

 Nobody perhaps could have expressed Doug Pfeiffer’s contribution to the sport better than his friend, Ben Rinaldo, who said, “Few people in the world of skiing, perhaps other than Sir Arnold Lunn, can claim to have invented a whole new way of expressing and satisfying a …creative human drive.”

 His exploits may have overshadowed his contribution to other aspects of the sport notably, to its organization.
 He was a founding director of the Professional Ski Instructors of America (PSIA) in 1961, serving as a director of that influential body until 1966.
-Earlier, from 1952 until the formation of the PSIA, he was President of and an examiner for the Far West Ski Instructors Association for which he restructured the certification standards and contributed towards national recognition of the certification.
+Earlier, from 1952 until the formation of the PSIA, he was president and examiner for the Far West Ski Instructors Association, for which he restructured the certification standards and contributed towards national recognition of the certification.

-In 1987, he was inducted into the US National Ski Hall of Fame and, in 1998, in its 50th Anniversary issue, “Skiing” magazine credited him with being one of the 25 most influential people in the sport in the previous half-century.
+In 1987, he was inducted into the US National Ski Hall of Fame and, in 1998, in its 50th Anniversary issue, Skiing credited him with being one of the 25 most influential people in the sport in the previous half-century.

 Interview: DougPfeiffer: PSIA founder, Skiing editor, freestyle pioneer